How to Guest Blog Like a Boss

 The basic rule is GIVE, GIVE, GIVE -> ASK.

-Also - some people just aren’t into you and your friendly self and that’s okay.
+Also - keep in mind that some people just aren’t into you and your friendly self and that’s okay.
 It’s happened to me.
 It happens to everyone.
 Just move on to someone more engaging.

 Email your influencer and tell them about how much they’ve helped you and about your amazing results with their blog post or product.